 The first stage of the Project will be the development of the Horne 5 mine, located in the municipality of Rouyn-Noranda, Québec, through among other things, the dewatering of the Quemont, Horne and Donalda old mines and the rehabilitation of the Quemont No.2 shaft.
-The Company will submit a new application for an authorization under Sections 22 and 31.75 of the Environment Quality Act (Québec) to be issued by the MELCCFP to support the development, dewatering and sludge management strategy.
-During the dewatering stage, which is expected to last approximately 25 months, water will be pumped, treated and high density sludge from the water treatment process will be stored in the former Donalda and Quemont underground mine openings.
+The Company will submit a new application for an authorization under Sections 22 and 31.75 of the Environment Quality Act (Québec) to be issued by the MEFCCWP to support the development, dewatering and sludge management strategy.
+During the dewatering stage, which is expected to last approximately 25 months, water will be pumped, treated and high-density sludge from the water treatment process will be stored in the former Donalda and Quemont underground mine openings.

-The Horne 5 Project requires a provincial governmental decree.
+The Falco Horne 5 Project requires a provincial governmental decree.
 The Project is subject to a provincial EIA, including public hearings, as forecasted production (average 15,000 tpd) is over the 2,000 tpd threshold outlined in the applicable regulation.
 On December 6, 2017, the Company was advised by the Canadian Environmental Assessment Agency (Government of Canada) (the "Agency") that the Project is not a designated activity under the Regulations Designating Physical Activities pursuant to the Canadian Environmental Assessment Act, 2012.
 Therefore, the Project is not subject to the federal environmental assessment procedure, however, there will be other federal authorizations to be obtained.

-The EIA was filed with the MELCCFP in January 2018 and is published in the Environmental Assessment Register of the MELCCFP.
-Falco completed field work and studies in order to respond to questions raised by the MELCCFP and filed, in April 2022, all required information for the MELCCFP to assess the admissibility of the EIA as required.
-On September 1, 2023, additional questions and requests for information were received from the MELCCFP.
-Falco's team and experts are currently working on answering new demands for information received from the MELCCFP on February 9, 2024.
-If the EIA is declared complete and admissible and that all demands for additional information are completed, the next step shall be the holding of a public information period, which will be followed by an investigation process including public hearings by the Bureau d'audiences publiques sur l'environnement (BAPE).
-In parallel, the MELCCFP will pursue the environmental analysis of the project.
-Both, the BAPE and the MELCCFP will report and make recommendations to the minister of the environment.
+The Company's EIA was filed with the MEFCCWP in January 2018 and published in the Environmental Assessment Register of the MEFCCWP.
+Falco completed field work and studies in order to respond to questions raised by the MEFCCWP and filed, in April 2022, all required information for the MEFCCWP to assess the admissibility of the EIA as required.
+On September 1, 2023, additional questions and requests for information were received from the MEFCCWP.
+On March 27, 2024, the Company announced the receipt of confirmation of the Admissibility of its EIA from the MEFCCWP.